Process data with Parallel Execution and Row/Chunk Processing

 Logical.
 If

-(default), the original future plan and progress handlers are restored after processing.- handler
+TRUE(default), the original future plan and progress handlers are restored after processing.- handler

 Character string.
 The progress handler to be used by the